NimuthuGanegoda/CMDifyYourFiles/README.md

 # 📁 CMDifyYourFiles

-A suite of handy scripts for automating file conversion and encoding tasks on Windows and Linux.
+Handy scripts for automating file conversion and encoding on Windows and Linux, now with recursive folder support.

 ---

 ## 🚀 Features

 - **🔄 Generic File Converter**
-  Convert any file to your desired format by drag-and-drop or command-line prompt.
-Supports both Windows (`convert-any-file.bat`) and Linux (`convert-any-file.sh`).
+  Convert files to common formats (PDF, JPG, etc.).
+Drag-and-drop a single file or pass a folder to convert contents recursively on Windows (`convert-any-file.bat`) and Linux (`convert-any-file.sh`).

 - **🎬 Video Encoder**
-  Reduce video file size for sharing (e.g., Discord) using `encode-video.bat` (Windows) or `encode-video.sh` (Linux).
+  Reduce video file size for sharing (e.g., Discord).
+Accepts a single video or a folder and encodes all supported videos recursively: `encode-video.bat` (Windows) and `encode-video.sh` (Linux).

 - **🎵 Audio Encoder**
-  Reduce audio file size for sharing using `audio.bat` (Windows) or `audio.sh` (Linux).
+  Reduce audio file size for sharing.
+Accepts a single audio file or a folder (recursive): `audio.bat` (Windows) and `audio.sh` (Linux).

 ---

 ## 🛠️ Requirements

 - Windows or Linux OS
-- ffmpeg installed and available in PATH (for encoding)
+- ffmpeg installed and available in `PATH` (audio/video)
+- LibreOffice (Linux) for Office → PDF conversions
+- ImageMagick (`convert`) for image format conversions
-- (Optional) Microsoft PowerPoint for PPTX to PDF conversion on Windows
+- (Windows) Microsoft PowerPoint/Word for Office → PDF conversions

 ---